 Should your personal details change, please help us to keep your information up to date by contacting us.
 You can also exercise the right to change your contact preferences at any time by contacting us at firstname.lastname@example.org

-You have a legal right under the Data Protection Act 2018 and the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018 GDPR, to contact us at any time to ask for a copy of what information we hold about you or to amend or update the information we hold about you.
+You have a legal right under the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR), to contact us at any time to ask for a copy of what information we hold about you or to amend or update the information we hold about you.
 On request and on receipt of a proof of identity, we will provide you with a copy of such information (unless exempt under the 2018 Act).
 Subject access requests should be addressed to: email@example.com

 7. Notification of change of Privacy and Usage Policy

 In the event that we undergo a re-organisation, you agree that any personal information we hold about you may be transferred to that re-organised entity.